Contact Us for a Free Consultation (213) 542-0979

 Use of Force or Fear in a Robbery

-So, usually we see robbery when somebody comes and threatens another person and tells them they're going to kill them if they don't give their property, for example.
+So, usually, we see robbery when somebody comes and threatens another person and tells them they're going to kill them if they don't give their property, for example.
 Or, we can see somebody run by and grab somebody's watch off their wrist and run away.

 Estes robbery

-The person says, if you don't get out of my way I'm going to shoot you.
-That would be the force or fear that is necessary for the robbery, even though it wasn't at the time of the taking of the property.
+The person says, if you don't get out of my way, I'm going to shoot you.
+That would be the force or fear necessary for the robbery, even though it wasn't at the time of the taking of the property.
+If it happens during the escape, it also counts as a robbery.
+This is referred to as an Estes robbery.

-That's a case that sprung from a scenario where someone during the escape, used force or fear and they ended up getting convicted of a robbery, even though they didn't use force or fear at the time they took the actual property.
+That's a case that sprung from a scenario where someone, during the escape, used force or fear, and they ended up getting convicted of a robbery, even though they didn't use force or fear at the time they took the actual property.

 Someone's charged with robbery for only taking a $10 item, but if they used force or fear during the escape, that's good enough to get you in for the robbery.